predictive analytics retail

 4. Reducing Operational Costs and Inefficiencies

 By analyzing operational data, retailers can identify inefficiencies and optimize processes.
-Predictive maintenance, for instance, minimizes downtime and reduces costs by predicting equipment failures before they occur.
+For instance, predictive maintenance IoT solutions help minimize downtime and reduce costs by using sensor data to predict equipment failures before they occur.

 Key Use Cases of Predictive Analytics in Retail